Unit 5 - Practice Quiz

 41 The Telos in Aristotelian virtue ethics relates to happiness as:

-A. The avoidance of death.
+A. The moment of physical pleasure.

-C. The end goal or purpose of human life.
+B. The end goal or purpose of human life.

 42 Studies on purchasing and happiness suggest that:

-C. Saving money is the only way to be happy.
+B. Saving money is the only way to be happy.

 D. Buying experiences brings more happiness than material goods.